m-rosinsky/developer-qual/python/00_Introduction/tutorials/04_Comments.md

 ```

 Instead of deleting the problematic test case, we can simply comment it out for now, so when the test case is resolved, it can simply be uncommented.

+# Exercises

+Try out `exercise_b.py` to get used to commenting-out code!